-- 1 Right-click on the network status icon in the system tray and select View Available Wireless Networks. - 2 Click the Advanced button in the lower left-hand corner of the Available Wireless Networks window. - 3 From the Advanced tab, uncheck Use Windows to configure my wireless network.
+- 1 Right-click on the network status icon in the system tray and select View Available Wireless Networks. - 2 Click Advanced in the lower left-hand corner of the Available Wireless Networks window. - 3 From the Advanced tab, uncheck Use Windows to configure my wireless network.
 After the box is unchecked, click OK to close the window.
-You are now using the WNU to configure the card.
+You are now using the WNU to configure the network adapter.